github/docs/content/actions/security-for-github-actions/security-guides/security-hardening-for-github-actions.md

 {% ifversion fpt or ghec %}

-{% note %}
+> [!NOTE]

-**Note:** {% data variables.product.prodname_dotcom %}-hosted runners do not scan for malicious code downloaded by a user during their job, such as a compromised third party library.
+> {% data variables.product.prodname_dotcom %}-hosted runners do not scan for malicious code downloaded by a user during their job, such as a compromised third party library.

-{% endnote %}

 {% endif %}